gustavos86/gustavos86.github.io/_posts/2023-09-16-Creating-a-Domain-in-Route-53.md

     - Leave the subdomain field *blank*
     - Record type is A
-    - Value are the IP addresses of GitHub DNS
+    - Value is all the IP addresses of GitHub DNS

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/14-Route-53-aws-creating-first-record.png)